Check out my book about leaving academia– Doctoring: Building a Life After a PhD—now available on Amazon.

 - Talk to family, friends, and anybody else you already know about what they do.
 Ask lots of questions.

 - Talk to people in public!
 If it’s your thing.
 I have kids, so I often strike up conversations with other parents at the park, asking about what they do.
 If you want to be really strategic, go to parks in the wealthy areas of your town.
-(If you don’t have kids, replace this with the dog park, church, a special-interest club, or any other place you can meet humans.)
+Go to a dog park.
+Join a gym, a church, a special-interest club, or any other place you can meet humans.

 - Follow interesting people on Twitter, Instagram, or another social platform—especially if they’re local.
 See if they’d be a good fit, and message them!
 Tell them you love their work and you’re curious about what they do.